mfriebel/tweet_bot/README.md

 # Tweets Collection and Analysis Pipeline

 This project implements a data pipeline using Docker.
 Tweets are streamed about sustainability are streamed via Tweepy Listener and stored in a MongoDB database.
-The ETL job performs live sentiment analysis (using [VADER](https://github.com/cjhutto/vaderSentiment)) on the stored tweets and loads them with the according score into a PostGres SQL database.
+The ETL job performs live sentiment analysis (using [VADER](https://github.com/cjhutto/vaderSentiment)) on the stored tweets and loads them with the according score into a PostgreSQL database.
 In the end tweets with most positive sentiment are posted on Slack using a Webhook.

 ![Pipeline](Images/pipeline.jpg)